-I already have a 30 hours free entitlement and Tax-Free childcare account.
+I already have a 30 hours free childcare and Tax-Free childcare account.
 Will I need to access it again?

 Yes, you will need to sign in to your account to check for messages from GOV.UK.
-You will also need to recheck your eligibility status every three months so you can update your childcare provider and continue receiving your free childcare.
-Please see How Parents can apply or sign in to their Childcare Service account (PDF, 283KB)
+You will also need to reconfirm your eligibility status every three months so you can update your childcare provider and continue receiving your free childcare.
+Please see How Parents can apply or sign in to their Childcare Service account (PDF, 283KB).

 Which providers are offering 30 hours?

 View or download a list of Haringey providers from our Free early education for all three and four year olds page.
 Please note that it is not compulsory for childcare providers to offer the extended hours, therefore please contact your preferred provider as soon as possible to confirm and secure your place.

 For more information about 30 hours free childcare, please view the Frequently Asked Questions (PDF, 166KB) published by the Department for Education.

 Page Last Updated: